SHERPA Working Groups

 Methodology of Working Groups and Process

-The SHERPA Working Groups have been set up in the frame of the project’s testing phase, which will end in June 2018.
-There are four interconnected Working Groups, namely Governance, Information System, Training and Financing aiming at developing a roadmap to produce and implement EEB strategies.
+The SHERPA Working Groups have been set up in the frame of the project’s testing phase, which ended in June 2018.
+There were four interconnected Working Groups, namely Governance, Information System, Training and Financing aiming at developing a roadmap to produce and implement EEB strategies.

-WG1 on Governance aims to support building owners, promoters and regions to identify buildings and prepare the EEB Regional strategies.
-It is responsible for:
+WG1 on Governance aimed to support building owners, promoters and regions to identify buildings and prepare the EEB Regional strategies.
+It was responsible for:

 - Preparing the identification sheets and collecting them once partners have filled them in;

 - Establishing the criteria to select SHERPA’s EEB Projects and making sure the first 100 buildings identified by the partners meet the pre-identified criteria;

 - Assisting the partners in the identification of buildings;